Seagrape is a landscape shrub or small tree originating in Central America and the Caribbean and commonly associated

-Typically shrub-like near the seashore, it grows 2 to 4 m (7 to 13 ft) tall, sometimes with multiple trunks that divide at the base in a v-shape, forming a wide-spreading crown.
+Growing near the seashore, it is typically 2 to 4 m (7 to 13 ft) tall, sometimes with multiple trunks that divide at the base in a v-shape, forming a wide-spreading crown.
 Inland and away from the coastline it tends to be taller, reaching heights of up to 15 m (50 ft) and is more tree-like, usually with a single trunk and a rounded crown.

-The leaves are large, dull green with a round saucer shape and with a firm, leathery texture.
+The leaves are large, round saucer-shaped, dull green and with a firm leathery texture.
 Most change colour in the dry season, becoming bright red before falling to the ground to be replaced by new leaves in the rainy season.
 The new leaves emerge with a bronze hue, gradually changing to green as they age.

 The flowers are small, white, fragrant and either female or male (on separate plants).
 They bloom mainly in spring but also intermittently throughout the rest of the year, with female and male flowers on different plants.
 The flowers on female plants are followed by small, round, green fruit held in tight clusters.
 Ripening to deep purple, they vaguely resemble a long bunches of grapes.

 Shrubs growing on or near beaches provide much-needed shade to beachgoers seeking relief from the hot afternoon sun.
-It is a good candidate for planting to minimise beach erosion, being one of the first woody plants to colonise sandy beaches in its native range.
+It is a good candidate for planting to minimise beach erosion, being one of the first woody plants to naturally colonise sandy beaches.

 The fruit have a large seed and thin pulp that although astringent has a sweetish, grape-like flavour when fully ripe.
 They are picked and eaten fresh, mainly by beachgoers, but are considered a minor fruit.
 However, they make an excellent jam or jelly to spread on bread and pastries.
-They also sustain wild bird-life, including indigenous pigeon species.
+They also sustain wild bird-life in its native range, including indigenous pigeon species.

 The flowers produce good quantities of nectar for honey production.
 But the honey is of limited commercial value, being pale in colour but cloudy and with a high moisture content.